Traveling woman sits in airport

 What’s the difference between miles and points?

-Most airlines also let you earn miles for flying, even if you don’t have a travel credit card, but these miles may have more restrictive redemption rules than credit card miles do.
-While some co-branded credit cards may combine miles you earn from spending with miles earned by flying, credit card miles often give you more flexible redemption options than you get with airline miles.
-If you don’t have a co-branded card with an airline, your miles can usually only be exchanged for additional flights, not statement credits or merchandise.
+Some co-branded credit cards may combine miles you earn from spending with miles earned by flying.
+On the other hand, un-branded credit card miles often give you more flexible redemption options than airline miles.
+If you don’t have a co-branded card with an airline, you likely can only exchange your miles for additional flights, not statement credits, merchandise, or a gift card.

 Are all credit card miles rewards the same?

-Every credit card miles rewards program should offer you some sort of travel benefit.
+A credit card miles rewards program typically offers you some travel benefits.
 But they’re not all created equal.
-You will need to understand how your credit card miles work, since the programs vary for how you accrue and redeem them.
+To use your credit card miles, you have to understand how your credit card miles work, as programs offer different ways to accrue and redeem them.
 You should also look out for rewards that best align with how you use your card — whether that’s flights, hotel stays, or something else entirely.

 Was this article helpful?